-Longmont, Colorado sits in Boulder and Weld counties, near the city of Boulder and within about 35 miles of Denver.
-Longs Peak, a prominent Rocky Mountain summit, is clearly visible from Longmont.
-And as if to enhance all of this beauty, St. Vrain Creek runs straight through the center of town.
+Longmont, Colorado is located near the city of Denver, about 35 miles away.
+Longs Peak, a prominent Rocky Mountain summit, is easily visible from Longmont, and the town is beautifully complemented by the presence of St. Vrain Creek that flows through its center.

 Not every aspect of Longmont is idyllic, however.
 Crime happens, and the police sometimes make mistakes.
 If you have been accused of a crime here, remember that you are innocent until the prosecution proves you guilty.
 The Longmont criminal defense lawyers at Gerash Steiner Blanton, P.C., are ready to aggressively defend you.